kensanata/spellcasters/Qunu.md

 jump, dance, fall over, crawl.
 Anybody who can *see invisible things* can see and follow the strings that connect the puppet to its master.

-**Blight** (3) allows you to target at one creature per level (minimum
+**Blight** (3) allows you to pick up to one target per level (minimum
 5) within 60ft.
-Targets must save vs. death or start burning up from the inside as black fire consumes them: as long as you keep concentrating they take 5d6 damage per round until they are dead or move out of the spell range.
+Targets must save vs. death or start burning up from the inside as black fire consumes them: as long as you focus on it they take 5d6/rd until they are dead or leave the spell range.

-**Awaken stone** (4) turns a boulder into a stone giants (HD 9 AC 1 3d6 F8 MV 6; surprise foes 1–3/6).
+**Awaken stone** (4) turns a boulder into a stone giant (HD 9 AC 1 3d6 F8 MV 6; surprise foes 1–3/6).
 The giant speaks your language and is as helpful as it can in the immediate situation.
-As soon as politely possible it wanders off, wanting to finally see the world after all these years.
+As soon as politely possible it wanders off to finally see the world after all these years.

 **Curse** (4) affects a visible target within hearing distance, or anybody who's hair you have in your fingers, unless they save